MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/visual-studio-android-emulator.md

 Visual Studio Emulator for Android can be used as an alternative to the default Android SDK emulator when developing a Xamarin.Android application.

+> [!NOTE]
+> The Visual Studio Android Emulator is compatible only with Visual
+> Studio 2015 &ndash; it does not work with Visual Studio 2017.

 This guide explains how to launch the Microsoft Android emulator from Visual Studio to test your app, and it describes the various features